Arts Barn Use Policy

 - Supervision is required at all times when operating the saw.

-OSHA (Occupational Safety and Health Administration) regulations require that materials safety data sheets (MSDS) must be readily available for all hazardous materials.
+OSHA (Occupational Safety and Health Administration) regulations require that safety data sheets (SDS) must be readily available for all hazardous materials.

-- Check all of your products to make sure that an MSDS is on file with the college.
+- Check all of your products to make sure that they are in the Hampshire SDS inventory.

 - In the event that the arts barn faculty/staff determine that the product is too hazardous or otherwise unacceptable for arts barn use, the product will be confiscated or the individual will be notified and have 24 hours to remove the material from campus.